 There are four main types of dental bridges:

-Adhesive Bridges: These are fixed to the abutment teeth by gluing, thus eliminating the need to file the abutment teeth.
-This is their advantage, but at the same time a disadvantage since this type of construction does not have very good strength.
-For this reason, these bridges are primarily used to restore front teeth.
+• Adhesive Bridges: These attach to the abutment teeth by gluing, which removes the need to file the abutment teeth.
+That is their advantage.
+At the same time, it is also a disadvantage because this type of construction does not offer very high strength.
+For this reason, dentists primarily use these bridges to restore front teeth.

-Dental Bridges on Implants: As their name suggests, these are placed on dental implants previously placed in the jaw.
-Thus, with a smaller number of implants, a larger number of missing teeth can be restored.
+• Dental Bridges on Implants: As their name suggests, these are placed on dental implants that have already been positioned in the jaw.
+This allows a smaller number of implants to restore a larger number of missing teeth.

-Cantilever Bridges: These are attached to only one supporting tooth.
-This construction was not very successful and therefore this type of bridge is no longer used.
+• Cantilever Bridges: These attach to only one supporting tooth.
+This construction did not prove very successful, so this type of bridge is no longer used.

-Temporary Bridges: These can be defined as a separate type, made of plastic and most often placed to protect already filed teeth until the permanent bridges are made.
+• Temporary Bridges: These can be defined as a separate type.
+They are made of plastic and are most often placed to protect already filed teeth until the permanent bridges are made.

 What Materials Are Dental Bridges Made Of?